Management IgnitionIgnite the potential in your team

 Coaching notes for you

 How to approach the conversation.
 How to pitch the right level of challenge and support.
 What to watch for.
-How to close with commitment rather than compliance.
-You grow as a manager, every time.
+How to close with commitment instead of compliance.
+You grow as a leader every time you use it.

 Delegate Ignite

-Delegate with clarity and confidence.
-The right level of freedom for this task and this person, every time.
+Delegate with the right level of freedom, for this task, this person, right now.

 Describe the task and the person.
-The tool assesses their skill and confidence, recommends the right level of freedom, sharpens your goal if it needs tightening, and generates everything you need for a proper delegation conversation.
+The tool assesses their skill and confidence, recommends the right level of freedom from ten calibrated levels, sharpens your goal if it needs tightening, and generates everything you need for a proper delegation conversation, including a calendar reminder for your review.

 For your team member

-Briefing note with the goal, their freedom level, resources and review date
+Briefing note with goal, freedom level, resources and review date

 Coaching notes for you

-How to pitch the challenge, how much support to offer, what to watch for
+How to pitch the challenge, support level to offer, what to watch for

 Feedback Ignite